 You can set yourself apart by regularly posting updates about your veterinary triumphs.

-Say you’ve just successfully removed an obstruction from the throat of tannie Bertina’s dog, Lord Scruffy.
+Say you’ve just successfully removed an obstruction from the throat of aunt Bertha’s dog, Lord Scruffy.

-You’ve just saved the life of tannie Bertina’s child!
+You’ve just saved the life of aunt Bertha’s child!

-And you know what, other tannies in your area would LOVE to know that you’ll be able to save their precious little children when they’re in trouble.
+And you know what, other ladies in your area would LOVE to know that you’re able to save their precious little children when they’re in trouble.

-You could be posting articles about those wins on a regular basis to establish yourself as a veterinary authority.
+You could be posting articles about those wins regularly to establish yourself as a veterinary authority.

 That’s what this sort of thing does: it helps you look like the pro you are.

-Furthermore, you could categorise your website into different animal services and products and post articles to the appropriate categories.
+Furthermore, you could categorize your website into different animal services and products and post articles to the appropriate categories.

 That makes your website look even better and easier to use for humans and search engines.